ankitkmr150802/Intelligent-Fire-Detection-System/README.md

 ## 📌 Overview

-**FireGuard-YOLO11** is a real-time intelligent fire detection system designed to detect fire at an early stage and reduce the risk of large-scale damage.
+**This Project** is a real-time intelligent fire detection system designed to detect fire at an early stage and reduce the risk of large-scale damage.
-The model is trained on a **42,000+ image custom-curated dataset** using a **chunk-wise progressive training strategy**, enabling stable convergence and improved generalization.
+The model is trained on a **100,000+ image custom-curated dataset** using a **chunk-wise progressive training strategy**, enabling stable convergence and improved generalization.

 This project focuses on:
 - Early fire detection